Welcome back, my good friends, El Rush Ball on the cutting edge of societal evolution.

 They were there for selfish reasons of the host.

-I mean, look, if it if it hadn't been for all of these liberal media types going on this program, the truth of its smallness would have been known long ago.
+Look, if it hadn't been for all of these liberal media types going on this program, the truth of its smallness would have been known long ago.

-I have said many times in describing, you know, buzz and PR, there are a lot of things, movies, uh television shows, radio shows that have a lot of buzz about them, but no audience.
+I have said many times in describing, you know, buzz and PR, there are a lot of things, movies, television shows, radio shows that have a lot of buzz about them, but no audience.

-Uh this is one of them, and the buzz comes from the guests who appear on the program.
+And the buzz comes from the guests who appear on the program.

 These reporters who are now doing their damnedest to appear objective about and shocked and outraged.

-Why this can't go on any longer.
+Why, this can't go on any longer.

-Why he took a pledge, whoa, he promised this wouldn't happen anymore.
+Why, he promised this wouldn't happen anymore.

-But they don't like doing it.
+Blah, But they don't like doing it.

 They both have made racist and anti-Semitic comments.